DiegoFdezAb/opencode-loadout/README.md

 ## Overview

-OpenCode Presets is a configuration manager that allows you to switch between different OpenCode setups instantly.
-Instead of manually editing config files every time you want to change your agent setup, you can simply switch presets.
+OpenCode Loadout is a configuration manager that allows you to switch between different OpenCode setups instantly.
+Instead of manually editing config files every time you want to change your agent setup, you can simply switch loadouts.

+You can use either the full name `opencode-loadout` or the abbreviation `ocl` for all commands.

 ### Supported Configurations